 Private sector codes are not new in Nigeria.
-There are several sectorial governance codes however, the provision of a National Private Sector Code was necessitated because of the need to harmonize and unify all existing sectorial governance Codes into one, in order to guide against confusion.
+There are several sectorial governance codes, however, the provision of a National Private Sector Code was necessitated because of the need to harmonize and unify all existing sectorial governance Codes into one, in order to guide against confusion.
 As with every other private sector CG, this code sets to regulate ownership dominance and ensure stakeholders’ rights are respected, especially as ownership dominance and lack of stakeholder engagement are rampant in many Nigerian enterprises.

-This code, which is mandatory, provides minimum standard for corporate governance for private and all public companies in Nigeria (Section 2 of code).
+This code, which is mandatory, provides a minimum standard for corporate governance for private and all public companies in Nigeria (Section 2 of code).
 Similar to the Public Sector Code, it clearly states the guidelines, roles, compositions, and general structures, operations, and compositions of the Board and other committees, while stressing on the need for transparency, integrity, accountability, and responsibility.
 It recognizes the board as the bridge between a company and its stakeholder, in creating value for them.

 Membership of the board shall not be less than eight (8) with EDs not more than one-third and non-executive directors not less than two-thirds while independent non-executive directors not less than half of the number of non-executive directors.
 However, this regulates private companies not holding companies or subsidiaries of public companies that can only appoint not less than five (5) board members with three (3) non-executive directors.
 The code also touches on risk management, internal and external auditing, stakeholder engagement and rights while not leaving out reporting guidelines.
-Furthermore, it stresses on the need for an active code of business conduct and ethics in every company.
+Furthermore, it stresses the need for an active code of business conduct and ethics in every company.

 The Not-for-Profit Organisations’ Code (NFPOs)